 My mom had gastric bypass surgery

-After living with depression for many years my mom had gastric bypass surgery.
-For her and us this ment her body was the focus of my family for a long time- before and after her surgery.
+After living with depression for many years, my mom had gastric bypass surgery.
+For her and us, this meant her body was my family's focus for a long time- before and after her surgery.
 This is my story of how our pro-skinny society made my mother waste away.

-My mom had gastric bypass surgery.
+My mom is having surgery: gastric bypass surgery.
 Seeing her waste away happened slowly at first and then all at once.
 One day she was whole and round, the same body you’ve known your entire life.
-Then day by day she has whittled away, like a woodworker chipping away at a block of wood to sculpt the body underneath.
+Then day by day, she has whittled away, like a woodworker chipping away at a block of wood to sculpt the body underneath.

 As I saw the world growing up, there were two kinds of people—skinny people and fat people.
 I was never a skinny person growing up, but I was also never a fat person.
 I lived in the middle ground, this no man’s land that I now know to be called normal.
 My mother had tried her entire adult life fighting the notion that the skinny people were somehow superior, were somehow better.
 She was confident, she was proud, she was resilient.